Dillon Brooks earns 16th foul, one-game suspension vs. Cavs

 The Houston Rockets have moved into the No. 2 spot in the Western Conference standings, but for their next game against the Cleveland Cavaliers, they will end up a little short-handed.
 Rockets wing Dillon Brooks picked up his 16th technical foul of the season automatically triggering a one-game suspension.

-Dillon Brooks will serve his suspension during the Rockets next game against the Cavs after he was assessed a technical foul against the Jazz.
+Dillon Brooks will serve his suspension during the Rockets next game on Friday against the Oklahoma City Thunder after he was assessed a technical foul against the Jazz.
 Brooks was stripped of the basketball by Jazz guard Collin Sexton, and as he was landing on his feet, Brooks delivered a kick to Sexton's groin area.

 NBA players are automatically suspended for one game after picking up 16 technical fouls on the season.
 Each subsequent technical foul results in another one-game suspension.
 The technical fouls reset in the playoffs, but it only takes seven in the postseason to earn a suspension.